microsoft/dotnet/dotnet-developer-projects.md

 ## Dependency Injection
   * [Autofac](https://github.com/autofac/Autofac) - Autofac is an addictive Inversion of Control container for .NET 4.5, Silverlight 5, Windows Store apps, and Windows Phone 8 apps.
   * [Castle Windsor](https://github.com/castleproject/Windsor) - A mature Inversion of Control container available for .NET and Silverlight
-  * [DI Feature Tests](https://github.com/ashmind/net-feature-tests) - Tests that track commmon DI features among multiple containers
+  * [DI Feature Tests](https://github.com/ashmind/net-feature-tests) - Tests that track common DI features among multiple containers
   * [dI.Hook](https://github.com/punitganshani/dI.Hook) - DI container that allows invocation using AOP
   * [DryIoc](https://bitbucket.org/dadhi/dryioc) - DryIoc is small, fast, capable IoC Container for .NET
   * [fFastInjector](https://github.com/Grax32/fFastInjector/) - fFastInjector is a high-performing dependency injector, service locator, and/or IOC (inversion of control) container.
   * [Funq](https://funq.codeplex.com/) - A fast DI container you can understand.
 (No Recent Updates - Still on CodePlex - 4/2018)
   * [Grace](https://github.com/ipjohnson/Grace) - Grace is a feature rich Dependency Injection container in a portable class library
   * [Griffin](https://github.com/jgauffin/griffin.container) - Inversion of control container with (almost) zero configuration
-  * [HaveBox](https://bitbucket.org/Have/havebox/wiki/Home) - HaveBox is a very fast and lightweight IoC containter.
+  * [HaveBox](https://bitbucket.org/Have/havebox/wiki/Home) - HaveBox is a very fast and lightweight IoC container.
 The goal is to keep it fast and light, and at the same time easy to use.
   * [Hiro](https://github.com/philiplaureano/Hiro) - An ultra-lightweight, inversion of control container compiler framework
   * [IfInjector](https://github.com/iamahern/IfInjector) - High performance mobile micro-IoC container.
   * [LightCore](https://peterbucher.kilnhg.com/Code/LightCore/Group/Default?nr=) - [A lightweight dependency injection container](http://lightcore.ch/en/default.aspx) that can be used as a service locator and despite its simplicity and ease boasts numerous features.